Freshwater river snorkeling is fun, safe, and is the best way to learn about fish and other aquatic life.

 The Huron River

-In southeastern Michigan, the Huron River watershed spans a land area of more than 900 square miles and drains water to the Huron River through hundreds of tributary creeks and streams.
+Huron River watershed spans a land area of more than 900 square miles and drains water to the Huron River through hundreds of tributary creeks and streams.
 The river flows more than 125 miles from its headwaters at Big Lake, near Pontiac, to its mouth at Lake Erie.
 The river’s drainage area includes seven Michigan counties (Oakland, Livingston, Ingham, Jackson, Washtenaw, Wayne, Monroe), 63 municipal governments, and a half million residents.
 Upstream of Ann Arbor, the Huron is a relatively clean and clear river, making it ideal location to learn about stream ecology via snorkeling.